Aspiring CTO, Speaker, Writer & Meetup organizer

 I am software engineer, passionate about building reliable and maintainable app using functional programming and static types.
-Beyond code, I value collaboration and cross department synergies.
-In addition to my daily job, I do a lot of things: founded Gospeak, organize HumanTalks Paris, give Scala trainings and talks at conferences or at your company.Download CV Listen to my interview
+This can't be done at individual level so I came across structuring tech organizations and management.
+I value collaboration and cross department synergies.
+In addition to my daily job, I give conference talks, write about code and leadership, organize HumanTalks Paris, launched Gospeak, give Scala trainings and even come at your company to give talks.Download CV Listen to my interview

-I have done programming for more than 10 years.
-I started with C, PHP and Java but since I discovered Scala and functional programming, I stick with them!
-But I do not limit myself to the code, I always wanted to understand business goals and since I have found Domain Driven Design I have tools for that.
+I have done programming for more than 10 years now.
+Started with C, PHP and Java but since I discovered Scala and functional programming, I stick with them!
+But I do not limit myself to the code, I always seek to understand business goals and since I have found Domain Driven Design I have tools for that.

 feb.
 2019 - now